magenta/magenta/magenta/video/next_frame_prediction/README.md

 Then you'll need to use bazel to launch the main script
 ```
-bazel run //magenta/video/next_frame_prediction:create_video  \
+bazel run //magenta/video/next_frame_prediction_pix2pix:create_video  \
   /absolute_path/working_folder/  \
   20  \
   500 \
   /absolute_path/output_folder/
 ```

+This script will extract frames from the video.
+Then will train pix2pix 20 times and generate a video made of 500 frames at each step.

 The script will ask you questions, and the first time you launch it, you should answer yes to all of them.
 If you interupt the script and want to restart it, you can answer yes or no to decide witch part of the process you want to keep or restart from scratch.

-The script will extract frames from the video.
-Then will train pix2pix 20 times and generate a video made of 500 frames at each step.

 There are some const that you may want to change by editing the script if the default values don't give the optimal result.

+Feedback welcome.